Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Simulation studies

 \subsection{ACTG-175 data}

-The second semi-simulated setup presented here is created using ACTG 175 clinical trial data, freely available in the \textsc{R} package \textsf{speff2trial}.
+The second semi-simulated setup presented here is re-created using the ACTG-175 dataset.
 The data come from a randomized placebo-controlled trial aimed at comparing monotherapy versus a combination of therapies in HIV-1-infected subjects with CD4 cell counts between 200 and 500 (\cite{doi:10.1056/NEJM199610103351501} for details).
 As in the case of IHDP data, an observational study is recreated by throwing away a non-random subset of patients, namely those not showing symptomatic HIV infection.
 The final dataset consists of 813 observations and 12 variables (3 continuous and 9 binary).
-We simulate continuous outcome and treatment effects by trying to resemble sign and magnitude of the estimated treatment effect fitted with a simple linear model, and also the scale of the original outcome (CD4 cell counts, on a log scale).
-Variables included in the dataset are shown in Table \ref{AIDSvar}.
+The list of covariates included in the dataset are shown in Table \ref{AIDSvar}.

 Unlike the case of IHDP data, response surface $Y_i$ is not generated via simulation of the two potential outcomes.
 Instead, we generate continuous outcome $Y_i$ according to the parametrization